Azure/azure-documentdb-datamigrationtool/README.md

 :::image type="content" source="./media/import-data/indexingpolicy2.png" alt-text="Screenshot of Azure Cosmos DB Indexing Policy advanced options specifying target information.":::

+> [NOTE]
-> [!NOTE]
+>
 > If you don't specify an indexing policy, then the default policy is applied.
-For more information about indexing policies, see [Azure Cosmos DB indexing policies](index-policy.md).
+For more information about indexing policies, see [Azure Cosmos DB indexing policies](https://docs.microsoft.com/azure/cosmos-db/index-policy).

 ### Export to JSON file